quintilesims/layer0/docs-src/docs/reference/cli.md

 Calling the subcommand without flags will display the current configuration of the load balancer's health check.
 Setting any of the flags will update the corresponding field in the health check, and all omitted flags will leave the corresponding fields unchanged.

 ### loadbalancer idletimeout
-Use the `idletimeout` subcommand to update the ELB Idle Timout of a load balancer.
+Use the `idletimeout` subcommand to update the idle timeout of a load balancer.

 #### Usage
 ```